Battersea Cats & Dogs Home

 Pentagram’s approach was to strike out against some of the negative connotations associated with the language and tactics of the charity sector, which often leans into a world of shock tactics, euphemistic language, well-worn tropes and overly-sentimental language.
 Instead, the new Battersea brand deploys honest and straightforward language, expressed by a tone of voice that speaks with joy, principles, expertise and endeavour.

-During my internship at Pentagram London, and as part of Marina Willer’s team, I assisted the team as Graphic Designer across a variety of aspects of the project including asset production, animation and roll-out.
+I assisted the team as Graphic Designer across a variety of aspects of the project including asset production, animation and roll-out.

 “The abstract illustrations are designed to subtly communicate Battersea’s story; they appeal to people’s compassion and humanity, without victimising or stigmatising the animals.”